-If your employer just told you that you’re getting transferred, or if you think that option will be on the table soon, then it’s essential you know what type of relocation package your company might offer.
+If your employer just announced an office move or told you that you’re getting transferred, or if you think that option will be on the table soon, then it’s essential you know what type of relocation package your company might offer.
 Moving out of state may do wonders for your career, but moving expenses add up.
 Most companies are willing to throw in a relocation package to incentivize employees to move.
 Just like your salary, these packages are typically negotiable.
 Here’s how to negotiate the best deal from your employer, without stepping over any lines:

 1. Review Your Employment Documentation